futurice/windows-app-development-best-practices/README.md

 ```
 .Timeout(Observable.Return(TimeSpan.FromSeconds(10)), vm => Observable.Return(TimeSpan.FromSeconds(1)))
 ```
 However, that will simply timeout immediately.
-The correct way to use it is (Notice the Obervable.Timer):
+The correct way to use it is:
 ```
+// Notice the .Timer
 .Timeout(Observable.Timer(TimeSpan.FromSeconds(10)), i => Observable.Timer(TimeSpan.FromSeconds(1)))
 ```
-So, in practice the timeout occurs when the passed IObservable completes, not after the passed TimeSpan.
+So, in practice the timeout occurs when the passed IObservable completes, not after the duration of the passed TimeSpan.

 ## Windows App Development

-### Do not hardcode a name for your custom controls (as in set x:Name)
+### Do not hardcode a Name for your custom controls

-When creating custom or user controls, do not set the x:Name for the control itself.
+When writing custom or user controls, do not set the control's Name property with a fixed value.
+In XAML this would mean setting the x:Name attribute for the root element.

 Each dependency object in a PresentationFrameworkCollection has to have an unique Name, and if you end up adding two controls with the same name into the same PresentationFrameworkCollection, you'll end up with:
 ```